Office of Professional Standards

 You will be asked to fill out a Citizen Complaint Form which can be downloaded and printed off by clicking here.
 Complaints may be filed in person, in writing, verbally, or by emailing Lt.
 Brandie Hart.

 WI Statute 946.66 states, "Whoever knowingly makes a false complaint regarding the conduct of a law enforcement officer is subject to a Class A forfeiture."

-If your situation requires immediate attention, you may contact the Sheriff's Administration during business hours, the on-duty shift supervisor, or the Sheriff directly.
+If your situation requires immediate attention, you may contact the Sheriff’s Office during business hours, the on-duty shift supervisor, or the Sheriff directly.

 Pre-Employment Background Investigations